-- Press the info button (display) and the RESET button together. - ⇒ CONFIGURATION is displayed on the display.
-The System settings is opened. - Press the info button (display) repeatedly until the system setting which you wish to change is displayed. - Press the plus button or the minus button to change the displayed setting. - ▶ Press and hold the RESET button for 3 seconds to save the changed system settings and return to the journey information.
+- Press the Info button (display) and the RESET button together. - ⇒ CONFIGURATION is displayed on the display.
+The System settings is opened. - ▶ Press the Info button (display) repeatedly until MY E-BIKE is displayed. - ▶ Press the Info button (display) and the RESET button together. - ⇒ The My e-bike menu is open. - ► Press the info button (display) repeatedly until ESHIFT is displayed. - ⇒ The My eShift menu is open. - Press the info button (display) button repeatedly until SET START GEAR is displayed.

+- ▶ Press the plus button or the minus button to change the displayed setting. - Press and hold the RESET button for 3 seconds to save the changed system settings and return to the journey information.